100 Notable alumni of

 -

-Atiim Kiambu "Tiki" Barber Sr is an American former professional football running back who spent his entire 10-year career with the New York Giants of the National Football League (NFL).
+Atiim Kiambu "Tiki" Barber Sr. is an American former professional football player who spent his entire 10-year career as a running back for the New York Giants of the National Football League (NFL).
 He played college football for the Virginia Cavaliers.
 Barber was selected by the Giants in the second round of the 1997 NFL draft.
-Barber retired from the NFL at the end of the 2006 NFL postseason as the Giants' all-time rushing and reception leader.
-He is one of only four players with 5,000 rushing yards and 5,000 receiving yards.
+He retired from the NFL at the end of the 2006 NFL postseason as the Giants' all-time rushing and reception leader.
+He is the only player in NFL history to have 10,000 rushing yards, 5,000 receiving yards, and 1,000 return yards.
 Barber was inducted into the Virginia Sports Hall of Fame in 2011.

 -